bestquark/mentpy/docs/basic-usage/intro-to-graphstates.rst

 Stabilizers
 -----------

 Graph states are a particular type of stabilizer state.
-We can get the stabilizer operators of such state using the ``stabilizers`` method:
+We can get the stabilizer operators of such state using the :func:`stabilizers` method:

 .. ipython:: python
     :okwarning: